 Snapdeal is one of India’s largest online marketplaces and features fantastic prices on consumer products like mobile phones, electronics, computers, apparel, cosmetics, perfumes, watches, bags, sunglasses, footwear, kitchenware, and more.
 Given that sellers require a GST number, PAN Card, and current account number, Snapdeal appears to be limited to local sellers.

 Lazada is a popular online shopping and selling destination in Southeast Asia.
 They are present in Indonesia, Malaysia, the Philippines, Singapore, Thailand, and Vietnam.
 As an e-commerce pioneer, Lazada helps more than 155,000 local and international sellers as well as 3,000 brands serving the 560 million consumers in the region through its marketplace.
 With over 300 million SKUs available, they offer the widest range of products in categories such as consumer electronics, household goods, toys, fashion, sports equipment, and groceries.
 Learn how to sell on Lazada.

-High traffic classifieds sites like Craigslist are worth reviewing.
+High traffic classifieds sites and apps like Craigslist and Letgo are worth reviewing.
 Some social media platforms offer social and electronic commerce, for example, Facebook Pages and Facebook Marketplace (mainly for used goods).

 Many online marketplaces have affiliate programs for individuals who prefer marketing instead of selling products and services.
 For example, Amazon Associates is Amazon’s affiliate marketing division.